Children's vision screening

 Referred for further assessment

-Should your child not pass the eye test, they'll need further assessment.
-They'll be referred to your nearest community clinic or hospital eye clinic.
-You may also be asked to take them to a community optometrist (optician).
+Your appointment could also be at your nearest community clinic or hospital eye clinic.
+Or, you may be asked to take them to a community optometrist (optician).

 Find your local community optometrist (optician)